adityak714/goldstone/README.md

 # Project Goldstone

+> **Upcoming Feature:** Authenticating with your Spotify account, and selecting a Spotify playlist of your choice, to go with the Pomodoro Timer.
+To be implemented soon.

 **The Idea**

 The idea of Goldstone is to provide an easily accessible Pomodoro timer along with quality study music, in an attempt to reduce the resistance of starting to work.
 The Pomodoro technique has been scientifically proven to increase productivity, and along with being an essential component of goldstone is also the inspiration for the idea.